pimcore/customer-data-framework/doc/09_Activities.md

 information for the customer service team.

-Activities in the CMF are stored all together in a generic json store called ActivityStore - by default aMariaDB table (`plugin_cmf_activities`).
+Activities in the CMF are stored all together in a generic json store called ActivityStore - by default a MariaDB table (`plugin_cmf_activities`).

 ## Using Pimcore Data Objects and other Data Entities as Activities